 Transfers from another bank account

 This is the best way to get money into a new account.
 You can use our External Accounts feature to link another bank account and set up transfers, fee-free.
 Transfers into Simple take three or four business days; transfers out of Simple take just one or two business days.
 If you choose to initiate a transfer through another bank, they may charge a small fee, and the timeline varies: it's typically 2-5 business days.

 Pretty straightforward!
-Direct deposit is a type of ACH transfer.
+Direct deposit is a type of transfer using your account and routing numbers.
 Once it's set up, your paycheck will arrive early in the morning on payday (or the next business day, if payday falls over the weekend or on a holiday).
 Direct deposit is a great way to get funds into your account on autopilot.